Nehiz/wdd430-react-foundations/NOTES.md

 # React Foundations — Notes (Chapters 1–7)

 This file collects quick notes and the answers to the "Check Your Understanding" questions for the React Foundations (Next.js) tutorial.
-Keep this in the repository so you can share progress and review later.

 ## Chapter checklist
 - [ ] 1 — About React and Next.js